Vopaaz/checkpointing/docs/docs/caveats.md

 ## Code changes

-Although checkpointing is able to ignore many irrelevant modifications, such as renaming local variables, in many cases it would still think some code change is significant enough such that the return value would change.
+Although checkpointing can ignore many irrelevant modifications, such as renaming local variables, in many cases, it would still think some code change is significant enough such that the return value would change.